GSA/Open-Data-Collaboration-Sandbox/website_examples.md

 filename: website_examples.md
 ---

-List of example websites that are hosted in GitHub Pages.  *([edit this list](https://github.com/GSA/Open-Data-Collaboration-Sandbox/edit/gh-pages/website_examples.md))*
+List of example websites that are hosted in GitHub Pages.
+Any of these can be instantly cloned and then repurposed with new material.

 ## Federal Government